mautrix/docs/gomuks/installation.md

 gomuks web requires having `ffmpeg` and `ffprobe` in `$PATH` to generate metadata when sending video files.

-The Android wrapper does not currently come with the backend, which means you have to run the backend elsewhere.
-Something like a Raspberry Pi plus Tailscale (or another Wireguard solution) for external connectivity usually works nicely.

-There is a demo instance of gomuks web compiled to wasm available at <https://demo.gomuks.app>.
-However, the performance is significantly worse than with a native backend, so the demo is only meant for testing with a small account.

 Direct links to latest CI binaries: